katwinkl3/kiter/README.md

 KPeriodicThroughput duration=0.000546
 ```

-The throughput is computed using the same method as SDF3-ANALYSIS Version "27 September 2010".
+The throughput value should be interpreted similarly to SDF3-ANALYSIS output Version "27 September 2010".

 ## Prepare SDF3 with Docker